hypertrace/hypertrace-ui/README.md

 #### Cell Renderers

-As we have talked about tables, now let's talk about the custom table cell renderers. in hypertrace-ui, we can create a custom table cell renderer to display the data in specifc format.
+Continuing from tables, let's talk about custom table cell renderers.
+In hypertrace-ui, we can create a custom table cell renderer to handle presentation of a cell data.
 These are nothing but angular component with another decorator `TableCellRenderer`
 <br />
 Now let's see how we can create a custom cell renderer. for example `hello-table-cell-renderer.component.ts`